colm-o-caoimh/RegressionAnalysis/README.md

 ### In this repositry

 ##### jupyter notebook
 Included in this repository is a jupyter notebook which details the procedure undertaken to build the final predictive model.
-It follows a step by step approach, exploring a numnber of topics and concepts in the process including:
+It follows a step by step approach, exploring a number of topics and concepts in the process including:
 * Preliminary data analysis
 * Simple linear regression
 * Polynomial regression